jnkly/hello-jekyll/index.md

 Comes with basic folder structure, kramdown and sass - but assumes nothing else!

-### Create a beast of a website
+### Create a beast of a website!

-It's your potion, brew it your way!
+It's your potion, brew it your way.

-If you've got a 'Jekyll' red background - your sass is working fine 👍
+If you've got a 'Jekyll' red background - your sass is working fine.

 Made by [Jnkly](http://johnkelly.design/)